Cremuss/blender-data-baker/README.md

 [img](Documentations/Images/)

 Using Nearest sampling might not even totally fix imprecision issues because of 16 bits float UVs.
 As you approach 4K and even higher resolutions, the distance between each texel is so small that the amount of imprecision in the UVs might be great enough for Nearest sampling to sample the wrong texel.
 In such case, you might try to use 32 bits UVs on that mesh if possible.
 This is called *full precision UVs in Unreal Engine*.
+This obviously makes the mesh use more memory and should only be enabled if you encounter an issue that you're sure is caused by 16 bits UVs.

 [img](Documentations/Images/)